TsaboTavok/Angular-2-training/README.md

 Task 3 additional features added:
 1) Added settings module with a settings form.
 2) Settings forrm uses local storage to store settings.

+Task4:
+Pipes usage
+1) Title case for title
+2) Prices
+3) Async pipes for cart
+4) Order by pipe to sort cart by item count